General Properties Page, Shared Data Sources (Report Manager)

 Specifies options that determine how credentials are obtained.

-- The credentials supplied by the user running the report
+- Credentials supplied by the user running the report

 Select Use as Windows credentials when connecting to the data source if the credentials that the user provides are Windows Authentication credentials.
 Do not select this check box if you are using database authentication (for example, SQL Server Authentication).